christophergandrud/cv/cv_web/Gandrud_cv_web.md

 to Political and Economic Stress (1997-2012).
 With Kevin Young.

 - Information and Financial Crisis Policy Making.
 With Micheal O'Keeffe.

-- When All is Said and Done: Updating 'Elections, Special Interests, and Financial Crisis'.
-With Mark Hallerberg.

 - Automating R Package Citations in Reproducible Research Documents